koushik-debugger/Hospital-appointment/README.md

 ##  Security Notes

-- Passwords are stored in **plain text** in `localStorage`  this project is intended for **educational/demo purposes only**.
+- Passwords are stored in **plain text** in the SQLite database; this project is intended for **educational/demo purposes only**.
-- Do **not** use this system in a production or clinical environment without a proper backend, authentication, and encryption layer.
+- Do **not** use this system in a production or clinical environment without a proper production-ready backend, authentication, and encryption layer.

 ---